mpchadwick/mpchadwick.github.io/_posts/2020-01-30-magento-2-3-4-custom-layout-updates.md

 ### How Does The Functionality Work Moving Forward?

 Magento has documented this in the ["Create cms-page/product/category-specific layouts" section of the "Common layout customization tasks" document](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/layouts/xml-manage.html#create-cms-pageproductcategory-specific-layouts).
 The tl;dr; on it is you need to create a physical file within your theme which includes your custom layout instructions.
-The file name needs to follow a specific pattern, the specifics of which differ spending on whether it's for a category, cms page or product.
+The file name needs to follow a specific pattern, the specifics of which differ depending on whether it's for a category, cms page or product.

 **Categories**